opennorth/opennorth.ca/README.md

 In Prose, enter the full image name (as in the example above) in the "Image" field. *Do not use the image upload in Prose.*

 If editing the file directly, add the image to the front matter at the top of the file.

+You can specify that the image **should not** be displayed in the body of the post by adding `image_display: false` to the front matter or selecting the 'Hide image' checkbox.

 **Note:** When adding images to any website, it is usually best to use the .jpg format for photographs and the .png format for illustrations, logos, or icons.